fullstack-development/developers-roadmap/shared/junior-3/basicCodingAndDesignPrinciples.md

 # Basic principles of coding and design

 ## The Goal
-Learn the most important and common coding principles for all programming languages and get acquainted with notions of design.
-When answering on design questions you have to explain your understanding and discuss it with interviewers.
-This topic is preparation for [Basic design principles](../../shared/middle-1/design.md).
+To learn the most important and common coding principles for all programming languages and get acquainted with notions of design.
+Design questions do not require conventional formulaic answers.
+An in-depth examination of the topic is covered in section [Basic design principles](../../shared/middle-1/design.md).

 ## Coding